 In Esfahan Grand Bazaar you can also find beautiful objects in silver and miniature painted boxes made with camel bone.
 In this market, don’t shy away from performing your best haggling skills.

 Last but not least, some very much appreciated Iran souvenirs are its beautiful precious and semi-precious stones.

-From rubies to turquoise, in Iran you can find pretty jewelry made with local precious stones or you can even buy only the stones and get your jewelry made once back home.
+From rubies to turquoise, in Iran, you can find pretty jewellery made with local precious stones or you can even buy only the stones and get your jewelry made once back home.

 Important turquoise mines in Iran are in Nishapur, in the province of Khorasan.
-Given the omnipresent blue in all possible shades in the decorations of palaces, mosques, jewelry and house ornaments, it’s easy to understand the turquoise has been used from ancient times in Persia.
+Given the omnipresent blue in all possible shades in the decorations of palaces, mosques, jewellery and house ornaments, it’s easy to understand the turquoise has been used since ancient times in Persia.

-According to Iranian culture, turquoise stone bears many benefits.
+According to Iranian culture, the turquoise stone bears many benefits.

 Among the turquoise stone benefits, there is protection you against evil eyes, against accidents and disasters, it eliminates stress and depression, brings happiness and good luck and brings prosperity to your business, not to mention it cures pretty much every sickness.

-The original turquoise gemstone wouldn’t change color in the sun, so take a picture and leave the turquoise gemstone exposed and compare it an hour later.
-I’m aware that these tests are pretty hard to do if you are traveling, so I suggest you buy it only from official and legit shops.
-There are many fake turquoise jewelry stores and stones, so be careful.
+The original turquoise gemstone wouldn’t change colour in the sun, so take a picture and leave the turquoise gemstone exposed and compare it an hour later.
+I’m aware that these tests are pretty hard to do if you are travelling, so I suggest you buy it only from official and legit shops.
+There are many fake turquoise jewellery stores and stones, so be careful.

 If you liked this post, you might enjoy also: